Probiotics in Clinical Practice: Evidence-Based Applications

 March 10, 2020 by Flore Clinical Editorial

 The clinical literature on probiotics has matured considerably.
 Once relegated to the margins of conventional medicine, probiotic therapy is now supported by Level I evidence for specific indications.
 The challenge for clinicians lies in selecting appropriate strains for specific conditions — a task that demands more than reaching for the nearest multi-strain capsule.
+The single most common error in clinical probiotic use is treating "probiotics" as a homogeneous class, when in fact the evidence base is a patchwork of strain-by-indication studies that do not generalize.

 Strain Specificity: The Core Principle